-Teachers have the ability to change lives and develop well-educated and respectable students; they can help with not only knowledge growth but personal improvement, too.
-It’s an incredibly rewarding career path and the long holidays are a huge plus!
+Teachers have the ability to change lives and develop well-educated and respectable students; they can help with not only their knowledge growth but personal improvement, too.
+Teachers have an incredibly rewarding career and the long holidays are a huge plus, too!

 Good educators are high in demand, but to be an effective teacher, you need to have a diverse set of professional skills to complete the package.

-An effective teacher has the ability to lead and guide her classroom; she can manage a number of different personalities, including misbehaving children, and steer them into the right direction.
-She leads by example and is an important role model in her students’ lives.
+A great teacher has the ability to lead and guide their classroom; they can manage a number of different personalities, including misbehaving children, and steer them in the right direction.
+With their leadership skills, they set a good example and are an important role model in their students’ lives.

-Teaching is not only about following the curriculum and marking exams; it’s also about multitasking.
-A good teacher needs to have eyes on the back of her head and should be able to monitor all her pupils’ behaviour and keep their attention while completing her class.
-After the class, she’ll need to plan her following week, as well as create and mark tests and assignments.
+Teaching is not only about following the curriculum and marking exam papers; it’s also about multitasking.
+A good teacher needs to have eyes in the back of their head and should be able to monitor their pupils’ behavior and keep their attention while completing their class.
+After the class, they will need to plan their following week, as well as create and mark tests and assignments.

 Part of being a teacher is the ability to work as part of a team, as well as alone.
 They’ll need to make their students feel like they are part of a team to enhance the learning experience.
 Furthermore, they must network with fellow teachers to solve problems and create plans regarding the overall teaching scheme.

 This is a given, but being a teacher is not just about the credentials you hold to educate others.
-You’ll need to have instructive skills, your own style of teaching and the ability to explain and demonstrate clearly so that concepts that are not easy to understand are simplified using memorable examples or props.
+It takes multiple skills, including instructive ability, your own style of teaching and being able to explain and demonstrate clearly, so that concepts that are not easy to understand are simplified using memorable examples or props.

 Teachers must have remarkable communication abilities.
-They must be able to interact with people of all ages, including colleagues, pupils, parents and managers.
-Educators should effectively deliver information, understand the different points of view from other people and explain the rationale for the choices they make in regards to their teaching.
+They must be able to interact with people of all ages, including colleagues, pupils, parents, and managers.
+Educators should effectively deliver information, understand the different points of view from other people, and explain the rationale for the choices they make in regard to their teaching.

-Being adaptable to unforeseen situations is key; you never know what will happen in your classroom each day and you will need to handle each circumstance appropriately and come with quick solutions.
+Being adaptable to unforeseen situations is one of the key soft skills for teachers.
+You never know what will happen in your classroom each day, and you will need to handle each circumstance appropriately and come up with quick solutions.
 For example, if one of your pupils is really sick or injures themselves, you’ll need to remain calm and come to the rescue.

-If you’ve ever seen Matilda, think back to Miss Trunchbull and her erratic behaviour which made the young students fear for their lives.
+If you’ve ever seen Matilda, think back to Miss Trunchbull and her erratic behavior which made the young students fear for their lives.
 That’s neither beneficial for the pupils nor for yourself!
-However angry or upset you get, you need to have the ability to control your emotions and not let them get the better of you – otherwise, you too will turn into a complete wreck.
+However angry or upset you get, you need to have the ability to control your emotions and maintain positive body language — otherwise, you too will turn into a complete wreck.

 You can’t stroll into your classroom when you feel like it and take a personal day because you just can’t be bothered.
 If you want to be a good educator, you must be committed to your job and your classroom.
 You need to have the passion to teach and change your pupils’ lives for the better.